pmohinder/platform-docs/03_Provisioning_EclecticIQ_ER_Client/Readme.md

 Uninstalling the Client
 -----------------------

-Follow these steps to uninstall the PolyLogyx client.
+Follow these steps to uninstall the EclecticIQ ER client.

 1. Open a command window with administrative privileges.